ispysoftware/agent-install-scripts/README.md

 # agent-install-scripts
-Setup scripts for Agent DVR on macos/ linux
+Setup scripts for Agent DVR on macOS/ Linux
 For Windows download the installer from the website For Docker see the download page below

 https://www.ispyconnect.com/download.aspx

-To install on mac osx (Requires: macOS >= 10.14) or linux (x64, arm and raspberry pi) open a terminal and call
+To install on macOS (Requires: macOS >= 10.14) or Linux (x64, arm and raspberry pi) open a terminal and call

     bash <(curl -s "https://raw.githubusercontent.com/ispysoftware/agent-install-scripts/main/install.sh")